sdsc-hpc-training-org/basic_skills/connecting-to-hpc-systems/connect-to-comet.md

 [Back to Top](#top)
 <hr>

-## <a name="term-app-dn-info"></a>Getting Domain Name & Host Information
+## <a name="dn-info"></a>Getting Domain Name & Host Information
 Each machine you work with will have a `<domain_name>`,  `<hostname>` or `<ip_address>`.
 You can learn about IP addresses and domain names here: https://computer.howstuffworks.com/dns.htm.

 * NOTE: The *DN* (domain name) for Comet is    `comet.sdsc.edu`

 You may need to know the physical IP address of the cluster.
-To do this, run the `nslookup` command from the command line of your terminal window
+To do this, run the `nslookup` command from the command line of your local terminal window (or on `comet` if are logged in)
 ```
-[username@comet:] nslookup comet.sdsc.edu
+[username@laptop:] nslookup comet.sdsc.edu
 Server:		192.168.86.1
 Address:	192.168.86.1#53

 Non-authoritative answer:
 Name:	comet.sdsc.edu
+Address: 198.202.113.252
+Name:	comet.sdsc.edu
 Address: 198.202.113.253
-Name:	comet.sdsc.edu
-Address: 198.202.113.252
 ```

+The public IP address appears under the line labeled "Non-authoritative answer:" and for Comet there are two.
+* Comet's DN is. comet.sdsc.edu
-The IP address is the  line labeled "Address" and for Comet there are two.
-YOu can log onto Comet using either the DN or the IP addresses.
+* Comet's IP address is 198.202.113.252 and 198.202.113.253.

+You can log onto Comet using either the DN or the IP addresses.

 [Back to Top](#top)